 Sources: U.S. Census Bureau and U.S. Department of Housing and Urban Development

 What’s included in a mortgage payment

-- Principal: How much you borrow for your mortgage, which is the difference between your down payment (if any) and the home’s purchase price
+- Principal: How much you borrow for your mortgage, which is the difference between your down payment (if any) and the home’s final purchase price

 - Interest: How much you pay to borrow the mortgage

 - Taxes: The property taxes paid to your local jurisdiction, determined by the assessed value of your home

 - Insurance: The homeowners insurance paid to protect the home, as well as any private mortgage insurance (PMI)

 Bankrate’s mortgage payment and PITI calculator can help you estimate your monthly mortgage payment.

 Bottom line on average monthly mortgage payments